- NAME: Huey P. Newton

 Best Known For

-Huey P. Newton was an African-American activist best known for founding the militant Black Panther Party in 1966, along with co-founder Bobby Seale.
+Huey P. Newton was an African-American activist best known for founding the militant Black Panther Party with Bobby Seale in 1966.

 Think you know about Biography?